psrc/urbansim2/README.md

 The script iterates over the packages and pulls from the corresponding repositories.

-To set the environment variables in step 4, 5 and 7, depending where you want to run UrbanSim-2:
+To set the environment variables in step 4, depending where you want to run UrbanSim-2:

 1. **Windows command line:** Open a terminal, go into the ``d:/udst`` directory and do: